bertrandkeller/jekyll-geocode/README.md

   country: country # Name of the country from the YML (optional)
   cache: true # Test if a file already exist
 ```
+> The service is very slow (when you have lot of entries) but you can generate files with the cache option.
+Be carefull, ignore this files in your git tracking files !

 ## Example of loop : map.html with google map